Skip to content

 • AC30 + Prosonic Dual Capture: A great mix of chime and meat.
 AC30, but with some extra weight behind it.

-• Matchless Chieftain: Beefy and round with plenty of bottom end, and a hint of Matchless chime.
+• Matchless Chieftain: Beefy and round with plenty of bottom end, and a hint of the Matchless chime.

 • Matchless HC30: Chime and sizzle for days.
 The top end definitely has that signature Matchless bite.